Delaware Humane Association and Delaware SPCA to Merge

 Who is going to lead the new organization?

 Delaware Humane Association’s Executive Director, Patrick Carroll, will serve as Chief Executive Officer.
 Delaware SPCA’s Executive Director, Anne Cavanaugh, will serve as Chief Operating Officer.

 Both organizations have had a long-standing shared mission to support animals and people in Delaware and the greater region.
 Delaware Humane Association and Delaware SPCA have been collaborating for many years on animal transports, pet food pantry events, and sharing medical findings and resources.
 We believe a merger will help us fulfill our missions even better than we already are!

 What is the timeline?

-While we are working on developing a timeline for the full transition, the target date is fall for the merger to be complete.
+While we are working on developing a timeline for the full transition, the target date is spring 2022 for the merger to be complete.
 As the transition plan progresses, we will share updates with our stakeholders and the broader community.